 Weaponry and Equipment

 Estonia’s political evolution has also been reflected in the equipment and weapons used by the K-Commando unit.
 As a result, the unit has a diverse range of Soviet and Western weapons, including:

 - H&K MP5SD3 submachine gun with silencer (9mm)

 - H&K G36V rifle (5.56-mm)

 Selection and Training

-K-Commando is known for its high level of professionalism and a great reputation.
-To become a member of this unit, candidates need to pass a wide range of tests and upon completion of that, its applications are passed to each member of the unit.
+K-Commando is known for its high level of professionalism and excellent reputation.
+To become a member of this unit, candidates need to pass a wide range of tests, and upon completion of that, their applications are given to each member of the unit.
 The candidate is admitted to join the unit only after reaching a consensus.
-Like most other special police units, candidates need to spend a certain period of time on regular police jobs.
+Like most other special police units, candidates need to spend a certain period on regular police jobs.

 |Agency:||Police and Border Guard Board, Central Criminal Police|